Brianna Decker: NHL

 On January 25, 2019, Decker participated in the NHL All-Star Skills Competition, where she demonstrated the premier passing drill event.
 Her demo time of 1:06 was faster than all eight men who competed in the event.
 The $25,000 prize money went to Leon Draisaitl, who finished at 1:09.
 Ice hockey equipment manufacturer CCM announced that it would pay Decker $25,000 for achieving the fastest time.

 PWHPA

 Decker participated in the #ForTheGame movement in connection with the PWHPA, beginning in May 2019.
 She played for Team Johnston in PWHPA's Dream Gap exhibition tour.

 Skating for Team New Hampshire during the 2020–21 PWHPA season, Decker participated in a PWHPA Dream Gap Tour event at New York's Madison Square Garden on February 28, 2021, the first women's ice hockey event at the venue.
 Playing for a team sponsored by the Women's Sports Foundation, Decker recorded two goals and two assists in a 4-3 win, earning the First Star of the Game.

+Coaching career

+In 2024, Decker joined the USA U18 women's team as an Assistant coach.
+She is also an Associate Head Coach for the Shattuck-St. Mary's Girls Prep team, where she previously played as a teenager.
+On August 22, 2025, she was named an assistant coach for the Minnesota Frost of the PWHL.